nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The reason for implementing this feature with `Predicate<Person>` is that it can be easily used to filter the entire list of `Person` collected into java's `FilteredList`.

-Here is a sequence diagram showing the interactions between components when `find Alice` is run.:
+Here is a sequence diagram showing the interactions between components when `find n/Alice` is run.:

 ![find_sequence](images/FindSequenceDiagram.png)